antrea-io/antrea/docs/multicluster/antctl.md

 ## antctl mc leave

 `antctl mc leave` command lets a member cluster leave a ClusterSet.
-It will delete the ClusterSet and ClusterClaims and other resources created by antctl for the member cluster.
+It will delete the ClusterSet and other resources created by antctl for the member cluster.

 ```bash